Cameras🔗

 To find cameras and folders in the tree, use the search field located above the list.

-• Create a group of cameras based on the selected one: adds several new cameras in the specified range of IP addresses based on the selected camera.
+button or Ctrl+Shift+G, adds several new cameras in the specified range of IP addresses based on the selected camera.

 The maximum number of cameras that can be added is 999.